 Angular vs. AngularJS: Head to Head Comparison

-With AngularJS now end of life, many organizations are quickly searching for a way to support their AngularJS deployments, or migrate to an alternative framework.
+With AngularJS now end of life, many organizations are quickly searching for a way to support their EOL deployments as they choose a JavaScript framework to replace AngularJS.
 For many, the most logical solution is a move to Angular.
 But, as we detail later, that migration isn't as straightforward as it seems.

 In this blog, we compare Angular vs AngularJS and discuss the key similarities and differences between these two open source frameworks.
 Afterward, we discuss AngularJS to Angular migration considerations and how organizations can keep their EOL AngularJS supported while they migrate.